guisgrande/second-project-ci/README.md

 ### Other Tests

 - __Acessibility__
+        - To check accessibility, I did the test using WAVE from WebAIM.
+The site didn't present any relevant errors or alerts.
+[Report](https://wave.webaim.org/report#/https://guisgrande.github.io/second-project-ci/index.html).
 ### User Story Testing

 - __User Story__

+    - User Story 1: As a user, I want to understand the purpose of the website, so I can know if it's of interest to me.
+    - Outcome:

+    - User Story 2: As a user, I want to easily navigate the site, so I don't lose enthusiasm for using the site.
+    - Outcome:

+    - User Story 3: As a user, I want to be able to use the tool, so I fulfill the objective that brought me to the site.
+    - Outcome:

+    - User Story 4: As a user, I want to be able to select more than one conversion option, so I I can fulfill my need.
+    - Outcome:

+    - User Story 5: As a user, I want to be able to test my knowledge, so I can chalenge my self.
+    - Outcome:

+    - User Story 6: As a user, I want to have access to all the links, so I can connect if it interests me.
+    - Outcome:

 ### Fixed Bugs

 ### Unfixed Bugs

 ## Deployment

 - To create this project I used GitHub and GitPod.